kkho/Conferenti/README.md

 Through the open-source principle, Conferenti invites collaboration and further development from the community.
 In this way, a solution is created that not only meets today’s needs but is also continuously shaped to address the challenges and opportunities of tomorrow.
 </p>

-I would like to thank my company [Peer Consulting](https://peerconsulting.no/) for sponsoring this project, it would have never been possible without them!

 <img width="1643" height="1020" alt="image" src="https://github.com/user-attachments/assets/febcbf70-5843-4dfb-a731-0e9cc1c713c3" />